dcwbrown/dwire-debug/Manual.md

 ```

-#### Connecting to the debugWIRE device.
+#### Connecting to the debugWIRE device

-The ```device``` command can be used to specify both the port and baud rate.
+The ```device``` command can be used to specify both the port and baud rate, or to initiate a scan for a suitable device.

-Alternatively, if no parameters are specified, dwdebug will scan usb connected serial ports for a device and will attempt to determine the baud rate.

-Use the ```device``` command with no parameters to find the first connected device.
+Use the ```device``` command with no parameters to find the first connected device and its baud rate.
 For
 example (here on Windows):

 ```